jenterkin/vim-autosource/readme.md

 ### `g:autosource_hashdir`
 **Default:** `$HOME/.autosource_hashes`

 This directory is where AutoSource stores the hashes of your files.
-These hases are used to check for changes so the plugin can prompt you for re-approval.
+These hashes are used to check for changes so the plugin can prompt you for re-approval.

 ### `g:autosource_disable_autocmd`
 **Default:** `0`